Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

         }
         childStarted.await()

-        // Cancels the coroutine and interrupts the thread running Thread.sleep() childJob.cancel()
+        // Cancels the coroutine and interrupts the thread
+        // by running Thread.sleep()
+        childJob.cancel()
     }
 }